level-3-network/xdp-cli/README.md

 Make a new folder where the program is located, and name it `plugins`, the program automatically loads all plugins here.

-Move the compiled .so library named into the `plugins` folder, this plugin registers main commands.
+Move the compiled .so library into the `plugins` folder, this plugin registers main commands.

 # Features